 \subsection{Overall Framework}

-Following most existing researches on shadow removal ~\cite{liu2021shadow,liu2021shadowCVPR,hu2019direction}, all images including the inputs and outputs in our HQSS are represented on LAB colour space.
-As illustrated in Fig.\,\ref{fig:framework}, a given LAB image $I$ is decoupled into a shadow region identity $I_s$ according to its associated ground-truth shadow mask and a non-shadow region identity $I_f$ according to a randomly generated non-shadow mask.
+Following most existing research on shadow removal ~\cite{liu2021shadow,liu2021shadowCVPR,hu2019direction}, all images including the inputs and outputs in our HQSS are represented on LAB color space.
+As illustrated in Fig.\,\ref{fig:framework}, in our HQSS framework, a given LAB image $I$ is decoupled into a shadow region identity $I_s$ according to its associated ground-truth shadow mask and a non-shadow region identity $I_f$ according to a randomly generated non-shadow mask.
 Taking a close look at the decoupled region identity $I_i$ where $i \in \{s, f\}$, we realize that it provides two valuable hints for network learning including the shadow feature and detail information.
 Specifically, the shadow feature refers to the shadow characteristics of $I_i$ such as the lightness.
-Note that the non-shadow identity $I_f$ also possesses shadow peculiarity such as the same lightness to the remaining part of the whole image $I$.
+Note that the non-shadow identity $I_f$ also possesses shadow peculiarity such as the same lightness as the remaining part of the whole image $I$.
 In contrast, the detail information is related to the target texture, edge, \emph{etc}.

 Our HQSS aims to produce pseudo images that preserve both shadows and details in $I_i$.
 To that effect, as illustrated in Fig.\,\ref{fig:framework}, the network backbone of our HQSS is mainly comprised of a shadow feature encoder $E$ and a generator $G$.
 The encoder $E$ is responsible for extracting the shadow feature of $I_i$ as: